Saint John's High School (Massachusetts): History

 The Xaverian Brothers' association with Worcester dates back to September 1893, when a pioneer community of four Xaverians arrived in the city to formally open Saint John's Parish Grammar School for Boys.
 In 1898 a three-year high school curriculum was introduced.
 A fourth, or senior year, was added in 1906, when the College of the Holy Cross dropped that institution's college prep or high school senior course to concentrate solely on college-level work.

 In November 1953, John Cardinal Wright, who was then Bishop of Worcester, transferred the high school property under the new title of Saint John's Preparatory School of Worcester to the Xaverian Brothers.
-This event coincided with the centennial celebration of the Brothers' arrival in America in 1854.
 The school population in 1954 consisted of eleven Brothers and 354 students.
 The brothers purchased a large acre estate in neighboring Shrewsbury.
 This acquisition was the first step in the expansion of Saint John's to a regional high school serving all of Worcester County.
 In 1959, one hundred twenty-five acres at the foot of Main Street hill were purchased, and Pioneer Field came into being.
 In 1962, all classes had transferred to the Shrewsbury location.
 A gym and cafeteria were added in 1963 and 1964.

-From an enrollment of slightly over 410 and a staff consisting of four Brothers, Saint John's has emerged during the last ten decades as a regional, private, catholic, college-preparatory school with a student body of nearly 900.
-After the January 2008 retirement of Brother Plunket Doherty, there are no longer any Xaverian Brothers on the faculty, which is now composed solely of lay men and women.

-Controversy

-In July 2019, a report compiled by a former FBI agent accused 6 former Xaverian Brothers of sexually abusing underage school children.

-In a letter to the St. John's community, Mr. Zequeira and Mr. Creed wrote: "Please know that we prize, above all else, the trust you have placed in us to educate and protect your sons."
+2019 Sexual abuse

+In July 2019, Saint John's High School released a statement detailing six Xaverian Brothers, along with one from another order, who sexually abused underage school children—including two offenses on school grounds—and were employed by the school.
+These were detailed in a report compiled by a former FBI agent.

 Athletics

 St. John's has 16 varsity men's sports.
 In the fall, they compete in football, soccer, golf, and cross country.
 They also have a club rowing team in the fall.
-In the winter, they compete in swimming, basketball, wrestling, alpine ski, and indoor track and field.
+In the winter, they compete in swimming, basketball, wrestling, hockey, alpine ski, and indoor track and field.
 In the spring, they compete in rowing, lacrosse, baseball, and outdoor track and field.

 St. John's has had several alumni play professionally in the National Football League, National Hockey League, and Major League Baseball.